IN PERSON SUNDAY BIBLE STUDY GROUPS RESUME ON OCTOBER 18!

 BIBLE STUDY GROUPS FOR ADULTS

-The Gospel in a Broken World / Gym building - Room 1
+The Gospel and Race / Gym building - Room 1

 Teachers: Jeff Moody and Jason Watson